 Michigan has a free and confidential produce safety assistance program for farmers.
 A team of Produce Safety Technicians are located regionally to work one-on-one with farms across the state.
-These individuals offer a variety of services, which are described on the website: https://www.miofps.org/technical-assistance https://www.miofps.org/contact

-Farmers can access these services through a form on the Michigan On Farm Produce Safety website:
+These individuals offer a variety of services, which farmers can access through a form on the Michigan On-Farm Produce Safety website.